 A later 1957 trio album with Charles and Overton, 3 for Duke, is a casual overview of Duke Ellington with the great Oscar Pettiford on bass.
 3 for Duke is not essential listening — among other things, Overton is not really a powerful enough pianist — but at least it is a humble investigation, not, “The practice of trying to make jazz respectable through the unnatural imposition of classical forms or materials.”

-The liner notes by George Avakian mentions various famous names for other tracks on the disc: Jerome Richardson, Joe Newman, Thad Jones, Dick Katz.
-It’s unclear whether they are on Sonorities for Orchestra.
-But Avakian does give the name of Overton’s guest soloist:
+The liner notes by George Avakian mention famous jazz names for other tracks on the disc — Jerome Richardson, Joe Newman, Thad Jones, Dick Katz — but it’s unclear whether they are on Sonorities for Orchestra.
+Avakian does cite Overton’s guest soloist, Richard Davis.

 ….Commissioned by John Lewis for Orchestra U.S.A.
 “Sonorities” is a fantasy in three-part form whose outside sections are slow and utilize both concerted effects and larger instrumental forces.
 The middle section, which has a chamber-music quality, is in the nature of an orchestral fantasy and was inspired by the brilliant bass playing of Richard Davis.

 Richard Davis has a press quote, “Igor Stravinsky’s favorite bass player.”
 If this quote is true, it is because Davis had a natural grasp of modernist classical music.
-His great collaborator was Gunther Schuller’s favorite horn player, Eric Dolphy.
-Dolphy’s Out to Lunch with Davis on bass is arguably the finest achievement of the Third Stream era (look at that, there is even Bobby Hutcherson playing the quintessential Third Stream instrument, the vibraphone).
+His great collaborator was Eric Dolphy, and Dolphy’s Out to Lunch with Davis on bass is arguably a kind of Third Stream music.

 Sonorities is short, beautiful, and gives plenty of room to all of Richard Davis’s wild animal tendencies.
 It really works.
-Because Sonorities is unavailable digitally, here is a lo-fi transfer from the rare LP:
+Sonorities is unavailable digitally, so here is a lo-fi transfer from the rare LP: